TariqAHassan/EasyMoney/docs/README.rst

 Overview
 ~~~~~~~~

-EasyMoney is a set of tools for:
+Project Summary
+'''''''''''''''

+This package is primarily intended to be used in the domain of Data Science to simplify
+the process of analysing data sets which contain money information.
+Often, the financial information
+within, or often between, data sets is be separated in time (inflation), currency (conversion)
+and/or the ways in which these sources refer to the currency being used (e.g., ISO Alpha2 Codes vs. Currency Codes).
+Conventionally, this has required handcrafting a patchwork of techniques and tools to control for these differences on a
+case-by-case basis.
+EasyMoney is intended to streamline this process to make comparisons across these dimensions
+extremely simple and straightforward.

+Feature Summary
+'''''''''''''''

--  computing inflation
+- Computing Inflation
--  currency conversions
+- Currency Conversion
--  adjusting a given currency for inflation
+- Adjusting a given currency for Inflation
--  'normalizing' a currency, i.e., adjust for inflation and then convert
-   to a base currency.
+- 'Normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
--  doing all of the above without having to memorize currency codes!
+- Relating ISO Alpha2/3 Codes, Currency Codes and a region's Natural Name.

 **NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.**